0

 • Typically done every 4–6 weeks

-• Benefits accumulate over 3–6 sessions
+• Visible benefits tend to accumulate over 3–6 sessions

-• Temporary redness is expected
+• Temporary redness is expected after each session

 Overall Conclusion